H. Todd Schaef, Chemist; Subsurface Energy Systems, Subsector Manager

 Mark White has more than 30 years of experience developing and applying world-class multifluid, coupled-process subsurface numerical simulation capabilities for PNNL.
 This work is recognized nationally and internationally as the STOMP suite of simulators, for which he is the principal developer.
 This software is currently being used to provide new understanding of subsurface process behavior, with applications in environmental restoration, environmental stewardship, carbon sequestration, conventional and unconventional fossil energy production, and geothermal systems.
 Most recently, his work has been focused on developing embedded fracture, fault, and borehole modeling capabilities into STOMP.

 Quin Miller, Chemist

-Chemist Quin Miller collaborates with others to probe interfacial processes with PNNL’s high-pressure experimental suite, including in situ X-ray diffraction, infrared spectroscopy, and nuclear magnetic spectroscopy.
-He also works on a broader range of projects that include subsurface sensing technology research and development and planned field deployments.
+Quin Miller collaborates with others to probe interfacial processes with PNNL’s high-pressure experimental suite, including in situ X-ray diffraction, infrared spectroscopy, and nuclear magnetic spectroscopy.
+A chemist, also works on a broader range of projects that include subsurface sensing technology research and development and planned field deployments.

 Tim Johnson is a computational geophysicist specializing in high-performance time-lapse imaging for subsurface process monitoring.
 He is the lead developer of the award-winning E4D geophysical modeling and inversion code, which was used to develop and demonstrate the first applications of real-time 4D subsurface imaging using electrical resistivity difference tomography.
 Since 2015, he has worked extensively to develop and demonstrate autonomous imaging of field scale fluid flow through fractured rock systems in support of geothermal, oil and gas, and national security applications.